lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 # Flutter Widgets for PineTime

+Our PineTime Companion App calls the __[Bloc Library](https://bloclibrary.dev/)__ to connect our Flutter Widgets with our application data and processing logic.

-As we dive into the Bloc Library for State Management, let's look at three Flutter Widgets that we have created for the PineTime Companion App...
+Let's look at three Flutter Widgets that we have created for the app...

 1. __Device Firmware Widget (Stateless):__ Shows firmware version numbers